backdrop-contrib/footnotes/README.txt

 then the "Configure" tab.
 By default, footnotes are separate unless you specify them to have the same value="" attribute.

+<h3>TEXTILE FILTER</h3>

+The Textile variant of Footnotes is now removed in 7.x-2.5.
+You can use the standard [fn]...[/fn] filter also together with Textile notation.

 <h3>BETTER URL FILTER</h3>

 The Footnotes module also used to ship a "Better URL filter".
 This code has